 Depending on your child’s age, scrubs or oral medications may be recommended if their case is severe.
 Your child’s pediatrician may refer you to a pediatric dermatologist for a consultation or a more in-depth treatment plan.

 Most importantly, don’t be afraid to ASK QUESTIONS about how long a treatment should be used to see results.
 The more you know, the better you can help your child maintain healthy skin.
-Then come share what you’ve learned with others in our private Facebook group, KP Collective.
+Then come share what you’ve learned with other parents in our private Facebook group, KP Collective.

 WHAT WE USE: Check out our favorite Keratosis Pilaris Products in Our Home.

 As the mother of three children, each with their own individual sensitive skin conditions (keratosis pilaris, eczema, and lichen striatus, respectively), I hope these mom-tested tips have been helpful.